UPPMAX/HPC-python/docs/day3/big_data.rst

    - Data-chunking as technique if not enough RAM
    - Is Xarray/Polars/Dask useful for you?

-.. admonition:: Sum up
+.. keypoints::

-   - Load Python modules and activate virtual environments.
-   - Request appropriate memory and runtime in SLURM.
-   - Store temporary data in local scratch ($SNIC_TMP).
+   - Allocate more RAM by asking for
+       - Several cores
+       - Nodes will more RAM
        - Check job memory usage with ``sacct`` or ``sstat``.

-Data source → Format choice → Load/Chunk → Process → Write

-.. keypoints::
+Check you documentation!
    - File formats
        - No format fits all requirements
-       - HDF5 and NetCDF good for Big data
+       - HDF5 and NetCDF good for Big data since it allows loading parts of the file into memory
+   - Store temporary data in local scratch ($SNIC_TMP).
    - Packages
        - xarray
           - can deal with 3D-data and higher dimensions
        - Dask
            - uses lazy execution
            - Only use for processing very large amount of data
-   - Allocate more RAM by asking for
-       - Several cores
-       - Nodes will more RAM
+       - Chunking: Data source → Format choice → Load/Chunk → Process → Write

 .. seealso::